vxresize command to resize a volume containing a file system. Although other commands can be used to resize volumes containing file systems, the

 vxresize command offers the advantage of automatically resizing certain types of file system as well as the volume.

-Permitted resizing operations on file systems shows what operations are permitted, and whether you must first unmount the file system to resize the file system.
+Permitted resizing operations on file systems shows what operations are permitted and whether the file system must first be unmounted to resize the file system.

 For example, the following command resizes the 1-gigabyte volume,